Stories of a Stranger

 Stories of a Stranger is the fifth studio album by American rock band O.A.R.
 (Of a Revolution).
-The album was released on October 4, 2005 by Everfine Records and Lava Records, and debuted and peaked at #40 on the Billboard 200.
+The album was released on October 4, 2005 by Everfine Records and Lava Records; it debuted (and peaked) at #40 on the Billboard 200.

 Three songs from Stories of a Stranger were released as singles, "Love and Memories" in 2005 as well as "Heard the World" and "Lay Down" in 2006.
 "Love and Memories" was at the time their best charting single, peaking at #98 in the Pop 100, #30 in the Modern Rock Tracks chart and #18 in the Adult Top 40.

-Bonus Disc
+Bonus disc

-A bonus disc was packaged with this album that featured live tracks recorded at the PNC Bank Arts Center in Holmdel, NJ.
+A bonus disc was packaged with this album that featured live tracks recorded at the PNC Bank Arts Center in Holmdel, New Jersey.
 The live tracks featured "Heard the World", "Lay Down", and "About Mr. Brown".
 The CD also included a never released, never performed to date, track titled "Sometimes".